Electrical Wiring For Motorcycles

 Wiring A Motorcycle From Scratch

-On several motorcycle projects, I started with nothing more than a simple wiring diagram drawn out on a piece of paper.
-On a custom application, I'll usually start by mounting the battery, then adding the other electrical components one at a time; headlight, taillight, ignition switch, coil, etc.
+On several of my custom motorcycle projects, I started with nothing more than a simple wiring diagram drawn out on a piece of paper.
+I'll usually start by mounting the battery, then adding the other electrical components one at a time; headlight, taillight, ignition switch, coil, etc.

-Many motorcycle builders use standard automotive-type wire found in parts stores, but keep in mind there is a difference between SAE-rated wire and AWG (American Wire Gauge) sizing.
+Many motorcycle builders use standard automotive-type wire found in parts stores, but there is a difference between SAE-rated wire and AWG (American Wire Gauge) sizing.

-AWG sizing always has more copper for a given gauge size than SAE-rated wire does, and more copper is better.
+AWG wire always has more copper for a given gauge size than SAE-rated wire does, and more copper is better.
 This variation is about 10-20%.

 Making A Wire Harness